pickett/Animations/README.md

 Animations
 ==========

-A repository from my 360iDev Speech "Gratuitous Animations How Subtlety in User Experience Design can Impress Your Users and Apple"
+A repository from my talk "Gratuitous Animations How Subtlety in User Experience Design can Impress Your Users and Apple"

 Animations can make or break the user experience of a mobile app.
 It is important when building apps to remember that animations can be a powerfultool and can often do more for a user's experience than the interfaces they inhabit.